 Market Study questions will be presented to you in 3 different forms:

 These questions are a little more advanced, as they first require you to figure out which kind of problem you’re solving.
 Firms use Market Study cases to test how well you can analyze case problems when set in a context of the larger market.
-After all, no client you’ll ever work for will be in a vacuum, where you can only focus on their internal issues and ignore the rest.
+After all, no client you’ll ever work for will be operate in a vacuum where you can focus on internal issues and ignore the rest.
 Revenue growth cases are extensions of profitability cases, but instead of focusing on price and volume to grow revenues, you’re looking at market forces instead.
 Click here for a more in-depth breakdown of Market Study cases.

 M&A cases are the toughest of them all.
 Why?
-They include market sizing, market study, and profitability cases, with lots of case math thrown in for good measure.
+They include market sizing, market study, and profitability concepts, with lots of case math thrown in for good measure.
 Be encouraged!
 If you see an M&A case in your interview, it’s most probably the last case you’ll see.